 Here is what you need to know about each lockdown phase and how it may affect your wedding plans.

-If all goes to plan, we will enter phase one on 28 May.
+We entered phase one on 28 May.

 During this phase, no public gatherings will be permitted.